pnpm/pnpm.io/blog/2021-12-29-yearly-update.md

 ### Yarn

 Yarn added a pnpm linker in [v3.1](https://dev.to/arcanis/yarn-31-corepack-esm-pnpm-optional-packages--3hak#new-install-mode-raw-pnpm-endraw-).
-So Yarn can create a similar node-modules directory structure to the one that pnpm create.
+So Yarn can create a similar node-modules directory structure to the one that pnpm creates.

 Also, the Yarn team plans to implement a content-addressable storage to be more disk space efficient.